General Uncertainty Estimation with Delta Variances: Analysis

-The infinitesimal approximation to the leave-one-out variance (also known as the infinitesimal jackknife \cite{Jaeckel:1972InfinitesimalJackknife}) is defined as follows: \begin{definition} Let $\theta_i$ be the parameters resulting from training $\ftheta$ on data $\Data$ with $x_i$ down-weighted by $\epsilon$ (i.e. from weight $1$ to $1-\epsilon$), then the \emph{$\epsilon$-Leave-One-Out Variance} is defined as
+The infinitesimal approximation to the leave-one-out variance (also known as the infinitesimal jackknife \cite{Jaeckel:1972InfinitesimalJackknife}) is defined as follows: \begin{definition} Let $\theta_i$ be the parameters resulting from training $\ftheta$ on data $\Data$ with a single data-point $x_i$ down-weighted from weight $\frac{1}{N}$ to $\frac{1-\epsilon}{N}$, then the \emph{$\epsilon$-Leave-One-Out Variance} is defined as

 \end{definition}

 \begin{definition} With slight abuse of notation we define the \emph{Infinitesimal LOO Variance} as the limit of the $\epsilon$-Leave-One-Out Variance:

 \end{definition}